HCY-ASLEEP/NVIM-Config/README.md

 </br>

-To config all in one leap:
+To config all in one leap of docker ubuntu (or docker debian):

 ```bash
 apt update;\